kubernetes/ingress-nginx/controllers/nginx/configuration.md

 `ingress.kubernetes.io/upstream-fail-timeout`: time in seconds during which the specified number of unsuccessful attempts to communicate with the server should occur to consider the server unavailable.
 This is also the period of time the server will be considered unavailable.

-**Important:**
+In NGINX, backend server pools are called "[upstreams](http://nginx.org/en/docs/http/ngx_http_upstream_module.html)".
+Each upstream contains the endpoints for a service.
+An upstream is created for each service that has Ingress rules defined.

-The upstreams are shared.
-All Ingress rules using the same service will use the same upstream.
-This means only one of the rules should define annotations to configure the upstream servers.
+**Important:** All Ingress rules using the same service will use the same upstream.
+Only one of the Ingress rules should define annotations to configure the upstream servers.

 Please check the [custom upstream check](examples/custom-upstream-check/README.md) example.